ow2-proactive/catalog-client/docs/CatalogObjectGrantControllerApi.md

 <a name="updateCatalogObjectGrantForAGroupUsingPUT"></a>
 # **updateCatalogObjectGrantForAGroupUsingPUT**
-> CatalogObjectGrantMetadata updateCatalogObjectGrantForAGroupUsingPUT(sessionID, bucketName, catalogObjectName, accessType, userGroup)
+> CatalogObjectGrantMetadata updateCatalogObjectGrantForAGroupUsingPUT(sessionID, bucketName, catalogObjectName, accessType, priority, userGroup)

 Update a user group grant access for a catalog object